daanrs/bccdgs/report/thesis.md

 That is why taking realistic data, and optimizing the result is a relevant problem.
 It is not always clear how an algorithm performs in these situations, even if it is complete.
-One such complete algorithm is BCCD, which uses a bayesian score to return a more robust and informative result than comparable procedures.
+One such complete algorithm is BCCD[@claassenBayesianApproachConstraint2012a], which uses a bayesian score to return a more robust and informative result than comparable procedures.

 ## Preliminaries